The Rain People: Filming

+Editing

+The rough cut of the film was over 4 hours long, before Coppola and editor Barry Malkin cut it to under 2.

+Release

+Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and compared Natalie Ravenna's quest to that of the Peter Fonda character in Easy Rider, and called them both "lineal descendants of the most typical American searcher of them all, Huckleberry Finn."
 He concluded: "It's difficult to say whether his film is successful or not.
 That's the beautiful thing about a lot of the new, experimental American directors.
 They'd rather do interesting things and make provocative observations than try to outflank John Ford on his way to the Great American Movie."

 According to TVGuide.com: "This odd odyssey was not a hit, even though over the years it has been regarded as one of Coppola's more personal pictures and has attained a limited following."
 Margarita Landazuri writes on Turner Classic Movies: "It has acquired a cult status as an early feminist film for its provocative treatment of a woman seeking her own identity."

-The work currently has an 82% approval rating on Rotten Tomatoes.
+In 2009, actor and filmmaker Vincent Gallo cited The Rain People as his favorite film.
 In 2015, David Canfield named The Rain People as one of Coppola's five best films, calling it "hypnotic".
 Filmink said "If you don’t think Caan was a great actor, go see The Rain People first, then try arguing that position."